zapptor/NetworkScanner/README.md

      ```
      nmap --version
      ```
+4. Download the scanner:
+     ```
+     curl -o NETWORK10TM.py https://raw.githubusercontent.com/zapptor/NetworkScanner/main/NETWORK10TM.py
+     ```
-5. How to run the scanner:
+6. How to run the scanner:
     - [Usage](https://github.com/zapptor/NetworkScanner/tree/main?tab=readme-ov-file#usage)

 Usage
 -----
 Run the tool by executing the main script from your terminal/powershell:
+Navigate to the scanner directory and run the python file

   Windows(run Powershell as admin):
   ```